klarkie1510/ConnexOne/README.md

 # Installation

 ## Client dependencies
-Once you have cloned the repository, move into the repo direction and open a command prompt and run the command:
+Once you have cloned the repository, move into the repository and open a command prompt and run the command:

 ```
 npm install